Schedule of Events

 Add session to My Planner

-Join us for a Q&A session with current students, faculty, and alumni to learn more about what it's like to be a kinesiology or foods & nutrition major at SDSU, and the career opportunities that await you after graduation.
+Join us for a Q&A session with current students, faculty, and alumni to learn more about what it's like to be a kinesiology or foods and nutrition major at SDSU, and the career opportunities that await you after graduation.

 Fowler College of Business (Transfers)